sergejsha/tinymachine/README.md

-TinyMachine is fun to use and easy to read [FSM][1] tailored for Android.
+TinyMachine is fun to use [FSM][1] tailored for Android.
 It helps you to write compact and easy to read code when used with event bus based application design.

 # TinyMachine is
  - extra small (~ 5K jar)